20kdc/OC-KittenOS/README.md

-# KittenOS NEO
+# KittenOS NEO (pre-release)
-### efficient. multi-tasking. clean. security-oriented.

-# WARNING!
-STATUS: UNSTABLE!
+As per usual, no warranty, not my responsibility if this breaks, or if you somehow try to run it on an actual (non-OpenComputers) computer.

 The first commit is after I got the installer working again after the new compression system (BDIVIDE).

-The older compression systems (which are not compatible with `heroes.lua`) are kept in preSH.tar.gz in case you want to see how NOT to do things.
+That's what the "SYSTEM HEROES" thing is about.

 ## Description

+At least in theory: "efficient. multi-tasking. clean. security-oriented".

 KittenOS NEO is an OpenComputers operating system designed for Tier 1 hardware.

-This means, among other things, it has an operating overhead limit of 192KiB real-world (on 32-bit).
+This means, among other things, it has an operating overhead limit of 192KiB real-world (on 32-bit or 64-bit).

 Unlike the original KittenOS (now in the "legacy" branch), it is also designed with some attempt at cleanliness.